How to Write an Executive Summary for a Report: Step By Step Guide with Examples

 Although you probably understand what your executive summary should include by now, you may still need a bit of help with creating a clear outline to follow.

 We thought about that too.
-Here are some template examples that will help you create executive summaries for different kinds of business needs.
+Here are some template examples that will help you create an effective summary outline for different kinds of business needs.

 Here is an executive summary template for a business plan: